kimai/kimai/CONTRIBUTING.md

 # Contributing

-The Kimai application is an open source project.
-Contributions made by the community are welcome.
+Kimai is an open source project, contributions made by the community are welcome.
 Send us your ideas, code reviews, pull requests and feature requests to help us improve this project.

 ## Pull request rules